szilard/datascience-latency/README.md

 Take these numbers with a great caveat though.
 While hardware performance does not vary orders of magnitude, the performance accross tools unfortunately (and somewhat surprizingly) does.
-Some tools are 10x-100x slower than the best once.
+Some tools are 10x-100x slower than the best ones.
 There might also be a significant variation depending on the type/structure/shape of the data and numerous other factors.